 Many of the projects used items we already had at home, and any materials we had to purchase were inexpensive and could also be used in the future.
 Ava’s enthusiasm and commitment to the challenge was amazing.
 She held herself accountable through the process, and as she completed a task, she established more confidence in her abilities.

-The purpose of the challenge was to have fun, make the best of free time, and utilize creativity as an avenue of expression—and we accomplished that mission.
+The purpose of the challenge was to have fun, make the best of free time, and use creativity as an avenue of expression—and we accomplished that mission.

 5 Tips to Spark Creativity in Kids